UCI-GDIM31/class-activities-YaShi-HuangA/README.md

 line 5: SerializeField make this variable visible and it is private.
 Float is a number like 1.0. _moveSpeed is how fast the cat moves and it is 1.0f
 Line 22: This fLoat variable caLled transLation and it is a player's input on Vertical axis, This multipLies cat's speed multipLies Time_deLtatime makes this frame by frame at the same speed
 Line 25: The transforn of the game object and translate(x, y, 2) make it moves forward and backward.

+I triggerd the goal.I added a Rigidbody component to the SoccerBall and cat.